xiangjunn/tp/docs/team/chunweii.md

 * **Project management**:
   * Set up project dashboard and project milestones on GitHub.
   * Oversaw the entire project as the team leader.
-  * Came up with the [long-lived feature branch workflow](https://github.com/nus-cs2103-AY2122S1/forum/issues/325#issuecomment-946409090) in [v1.2b](https://github.com/AY2122S1-CS2103T-W15-3/tp/pull/90) and the feature branch workflow in v1.3 onwards.
-It serves to improve efficiency of the team contributions while maintaining protection of the master branch.
+  * Adopted the [long-lived feature branch workflow](https://github.com/nus-cs2103-AY2122S1/forum/issues/325#issuecomment-946409090) in [v1.2b](https://github.com/AY2122S1-CS2103T-W15-3/tp/pull/90) and the feature branch workflow in v1.3 onwards, to improve efficiency of the team contributions while maintaining protection of the master branch.

 * **Documentation**:
   * User Guide: